rootsrk/toplinks-app/README.md

 - List of top domains that have been shared so far
 - A map marking the tweets with geo attribute having non null value

-Future scope:

-- Create a draggable selector over the rendered maps
-- Search component for global search across all tweets

-How to start the app:
+### How to start the app:

 The app contains a NodeJS Express server and react client.

-1. To run it in local, create an environment file and add all the variables.
+1. To run it in local, create an environment (`.env`) file and add all the variables.
 2. Install node modules on both root folder and the client folder.
+   - `npm install`
+   - `cd client`
+   - `npm install`
-3. Go to the client folder.
-Create a react production build of the app by running npm run build.
+4. Go to the client folder.
+Create a react production build of the app by running `npm run build`.
-4. On the root directory, start the server by running npm start
+5. On the root directory, start the server by running `npm start`